Date

 22:00

 Malta is the largest in a group of seven islands that occupy a strategic position between Europe and Africa.
 The island’s history is long and turbulent.
 Everyone from the Normans to the Nazis have vied for control of this small, honey-colored rock.
 For centuries the island was the possession of the knightly Order of St. John – the Knights Hospitaller.
 Valletta, Malta’s current capital, was planned by the Order’s Grandmaster Jean de la Valette to secure the island’s eastern coast from Turk incursions.
 Founded in 1566, Valletta’s bustling streets are lined with superb Baroque buildings and churches.
-Malta has a long history: the megalithic stone temples at Gozo may be the oldest freestanding structures on Earth.
-Malta has two official languages, Maltese (constitutionally the national language) and English.
-Malta was admitted to the European Union in 2004 and in 2008 became part of the eurozone.

 11 Apr 2025